lawsie/lawsie/README.md

 ### 🌹 Services

 *   **Technical discovery**: Translating ideas into technical requirements.
-*   **Tech literacy training for executives**: Acting as a technical translator with clients, or between leadership and technical teams.
+*   **Tech literacy training for executives**: Acting as a technical translator with clients, or for founders.
-*   **Project workflow audit**: Auditing team workflows and culture.
 *   **Bespoke training**: Leverage 18 years of technical education experience to empower your team.
+*   **Developer relations**: Fractional DevRel for your product.

 ---